ZahoreczTibor/ZahoreczTibor/README.md

 <h1 align="center">Hi 👋, I'm Tibor Zahorecz</h1>
 <h3 align="center">I work as a product manager with some programming skills.
 Based in Budapest, Hungary and dedicated to understanding customer problems and solving them with modern technology like AI and Machine Learning.</h3>

-- 🔭 I’m currently working on Multi-Agent framework applications
+- 🔭 I’m currently working on Multi-Agent framework applications like DiscoveryForge

 - 🌱 I’m currently learning **AI Strategy**